websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/displaying-object-entries.md

 When an Object is published, Liferay creates a Collection Provider that you can use with the [Collection Display fragment](../../site-building/displaying-content/additional-content-display-options/displaying-collections.md#adding-a-collection-display-fragment-to-a-page) to display multiple Object entries.
 You can also configure the fragment to style, filter, and paginate the collection.
 And since published Objects are integrated with the Info framework, you can select them as the content type for [Display Page Templates](../../site-building/displaying-content/using-display-page-templates/about-display-page-templates-and-display-pages.md).
 When selected, the Object is set as the template's mapping source, so you can easily map fragment fields to Object fields to create flexible page displays for individual Object entries.

+Additionally, you can use FreeMarker to create [Information Templates for Objects]().
+Once created, you can map fragment fields to your template to determine how entries are rendered in Content Pages and Display Pages.

 Together, these integrations enable users to leverage Liferay's WYSIWYG page building capabilities while delivering personalized user experiences.

 ## Using the Collection Provider for Objects